 The practice had systems in place to receive safety alerts, such as those from the Medicines and Healthcare products Regulatory Agency (MHRA) and NHS England by email and ensure they were shared with staff working in the practice.
-This included forwarding them to relevant staff and also printing them and leaving them in a central location for all staff reference.
+This included forwarding them to relevant staff.